mouli1508/AI-textbook-Q-A-using-RAG/documentation/4-chatbot_agentic_v2.md

 # 🧠 Agentic Chatbot v2

-This version of the chatbot goes beyond basic conversation.
-It transforms the assistant into an **interactive agent** that can **call tools**, retrieve information, and update user data, all using OpenAI's function calling system.
+This version of the chatbot transforms the assistant into an **interactive agent** that can **call tools**, retrieve information, and update user data, all using OpenAI's function calling system.

 This is where we start to introduce **agentic behavior** and **custom function execution** into the flow.